Code4Blessings/node-weather-server/README.md

 3. If error, render error
 4. If no error, render location and forecast
 5. Test your work! search for errors and valid locations

+Learning more about how to use git now.